cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

 {
     "type": "guessLetter",
     "ok": true,
-    "hangStage": "STAGE<Integer>", -- Shows the stage of hangman based on guess "word": "<String>", --Shows the state of the word, '_' will show blank spaces "win":<Boolean>, -- Tells if the player has won "loss":<Boolean>, --Tells if player has loss
+    "hangStage": <String>, -- Sends the stage of hangman based on guess "word": "<String>", --Shows the state of the word, '_' will show blank spaces "win":<Boolean>, -- Tells if the player has won "loss":<Boolean>, --Tells if player has loss